friendica/red/doc/Developers.md

 Create your own github account.

-You may fork/clone the Friendika repository from [https://github.com/friendika/Free-Friendika.git](https://github.com/friendika/Free-Friendika.git).
+You may fork/clone the Friendica repository from [https://github.com/friendica/friendica.git](https://github.com/friendica/friendica.git).

 Follow the instructions provided here: [http://help.github.com/fork-a-repo/](http://help.github.com/fork-a-repo/) to create and use your own tracking fork on github